allenai/unified-io-2.pytorch/README.md

 This loads the large (1B) model, load the XL (3B) or XXL (7B) with `chrisc36/uio2-dbg-xl` and `chrisc36/uio2-dbg-xxl`.

 This model requires pre-processed tensor inputs.
-Pre-processing is done by `UnifiedIOPreprocessing`:
+Pre-processing is done by `UnifiedIOPreprocessor`:

 ```
-from uio2.preprocessing import UnifiedIOPreprocessing
+from uio2.preprocessing import UnifiedIOPreprocessor
 preprocessor = UnifiedIOPreprocessor.from_pretrained("allenai/uio2-preprocessor", tokenizer="/path/to/tokenizer")
 ```